OctopusDeploy/OctoProduct/chapter5/index.md

 A release captures all of the above information, along with package versions, variable values and scripts, in a release version.
 This release is then deployed to an environment.

 Displaying which release versions are deployed to which environments provides a high level view of the state of your deployments.
-With this information anyone can see what was deployed where, and by drilling into the details of a release, can see the commit messages, issues, dependencies and link to the CI build.
+With this information anyone can see what was deployed where, and by drilling into the details of a release, can see the commit messages, issues, dependencies and links to the CI builds.

 ## Links
 * [Foreward](../chapter0/index.md)